hmchuong/ML-BoneSuppression/README.md

 **Note that currently this project can only be executed in Linux and macOS.
 You might run into some issues in Windows.**
 1. Create & activate a new python3 virtualenv. (optional)
 2. Install dependencies by running `pip install -r requirements.txt`.
-3. Run `python preprocessing.py` to preprocessing dataset.
+3. Run `python preprocessing.py` to preprocess dataset.
 If you want to change your config path:
 ```
 python preprocessing.py --config <config path>
 ```